 Physiological Sciences BSc (Hons)

-Physiological Sciences at Dundee explores the function of organs and body systems.
-You will gain a broad understanding of healthy and diseased function – from a molecular and cellular level to exploring what happens when issues like metabolic and neurodegenerative disease are present.
+On this course you will gain a broad understanding of healthy and diseased function.
+This ranges from a molecular and cellular level to exploring what happens when issues like metabolic and neurodegenerative disease are present.

 You’ll look at the clinical aspects of physiology.
 The focus will be on how body systems can be fine-tuned or optimised.
 This will also focus on how disease can be prevented or treated.